Now That's What I Call Music!: Commercial success

 On 23 October 2013, the NOW Music television channel was launched in the UK.
 Targeting a broad age group, the channel used to play current popular music in the daytime and hits from its 30-year back catalogue in the evenings.
 It was renamed to Now 80s on 27 December 2016.
 Its success has led to two more branded channels exploring decades, Now 90s on 27 December 2017, replacing Chilled TV, and Now 70s on 27 December 2019, replacing Total Country.

 Records/achievements

 The most successful volume to date is 1999's Now That's What I Call Music!
 44, which sold 2.3 million copies and remains the biggest-selling various artists compilation album in the UK.
 2008's Now That's What I Call Music!
 70 sold 383,002 units in the first week of sales, the biggest ever first week sale of any Now album.

 Most featured artists

-As of mid April 2022, the most featured artists are Robbie Williams with 30 singles, and Kylie Minogue who also features 30 singles.
-Followed by Calvin Harris 29, David Guetta with 28, Rihanna with 27, Katy Perry with 22 and Girls Aloud with 21.
+As of October 2025, the most featured artists are Kylie Minogue with 35 followed by Calvin Harris with 34 and Robbie Williams with 33 singles, David Guetta with 32, Rihanna with 27, Katy Perry with 23 and Girls Aloud with 21.
 This does not include any uncredited appearances in groups or on charity records.